Chris Taylor Player Props: Dodgers vs. White Sox

-The Los Angeles Dodgers and Chris Taylor (.276 slugging percentage over his past 10 games, including one homer), battle starter Lance Lynn and the Chicago White Sox at Dodger Stadium, Tuesday at 10:10 PM ET.
+The Los Angeles Dodgers and Chris Taylor (.310 slugging percentage over his past 10 games, including one homer), battle starting pitcher Mike Clevinger and the Chicago White Sox at Dodger Stadium, Wednesday at 10:10 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Phillies.
+He had a one-hit showing in his last game (1-for-3) against the White Sox.

 Chris Taylor Game Info & Props vs. the White Sox